strawberry-graphql/strawberry/docs/guides/dataloaders.md

 which will return `User.id` as key that is `1`.
 The second call will check the cache for the key returned by `custom_cache_key` and will return the cache object from the loader cache.

+The implementation relies on users to handle conflicts while generating the cache key.
+In case of conflict the data will be overriden for the key.

 ### Cache invalidation